-Sixteen trials reported on the proportion of patients who experienced a reduction of migraine frequency or migraine days by at least 50%, which we considered sufficiently similar to analyze.
+Eighteen trials reported on the proportion of patients who experienced a reduction of migraine frequency or migraine days by at least 50%, which we considered sufficiently similar to analyze.
 Table 3.9 provides the trial data included in the NMA, which are the sample size and the number of patients who met the 50% response definition.
 The number of responders for all CGRP inhibitor trials as well as one amitriptyline trial (Goncalves 2016), one topiramate trial (Lipton 2011), and one trial comparing topiramate versus amitriptyline (Dodick 2009) was the number of patients who experienced at least a 50% reduction in the number of migraine days.
 For the other seven trials, the number of responders is the number of patients who experienced at least a 50% reduction in migraine frequency.
 The trials assessed response between 12 and 26 weeks of treatment.
 Across the trials, between 10% to 62% of patients on placebo were responders.
 Overall, trials reported greater proportion of responders for all interventions versus placebo.

 Table 3.10 presents the results of the NMA in terms of the odds ratio (OR) of 50% response for each intervention versus placebo.
 ORs above 1 indicate a higher odds of a 50% or higher response with the active intervention versus placebo.
-Both doses of erenumab and both doses of fremanezumab had statistically significant higher odds of response versus placebo (erenumab 70 mg: 1.9, erenumab 140 mg: 2.2, fremanezumab quarterly: 1.7, fremanezumab monthly: 2.0), whereas the results for galcanezumab suggest a higher odds of response versus placebo but were not statistically significant.
+All CGRP inhibitors had statistically significant higher odds of response versus placebo (erenumab 70 mg: 1.9, erenumab 140 mg: 2.2, fremanezumab quarterly: 1.7, fremanezumab monthly: 1.9, galcanezumab 120 mg: 2.5, galcanezumab 240 mg: 2.4).
 All oral preventive therapies were statistically significant versus placebo, with ORs ranging from 1.6 (topiramate 50 mg) to 2.7 (topiramate 100 mg and propranolol 120-160 mg).
 Results comparing the CGRP inhibitors to active therapies were not statistically significant.

-The expected proportion of patients achieving 50% or higher response for the CGRP inhibitors was between 50-56%.
+The expected proportion of patients achieving 50% or higher response for the CGRP inhibitors was between 50-60%.
 The expected proportion of responders for the oral therapies ranged from 48% (topiramate 50 mg) to 61% (topiramate 100 mg and propranolol 120-160 mg).